June 24, 2026

 On the other hand, Amazon only offers two major plans:

-• Individual Selling plan at $0.99 per item sold plus extra selling fees for each category.
+• Individual Selling plan at $0.99 per item sold, plus additional selling fees for each category.

-• Professional Selling plan at $39.99 per month plus extra selling fees varying by category.
+• Professional Selling plan at $39.99 per month, plus additional selling fees varying by category.

 Can you use both Amazon and Shopify?

-Final thoughts: Which ecommerce platform is best for your business?
+Final thoughts: Which ecommerce platform is better for scaling your business?

-We've looked at the pros and cons of selling on Amazon and Shopify as well as the major differences between both platforms.
+We've looked at the pros and cons of selling on Amazon and Shopify as well as the major differences between the two platforms.

-Now the question is: which of these platforms is best for your business?
-Well, there isn't a clear-cut answer to this question, as it all depends on your needs and preferences.
+Now the question is: which of these platforms is better for scaling your business?
+Well, there isn't a clear-cut answer to this question, as it all depends on your goals and preferences.

 In summary, you want to consider how much time, effort, and control you want to have over your business.